inkstitch/inkstitch/README.md

 ## Introduction
 **Want to design embroidery pattern files (PES, DST, etc) using free, open source software?
 Hate all the other options?
 Try this one.**

-I got a really wonderful christmas gift for a geeky programmer hacker: an [embroidery machine](http://www.brother-usa.com/homesewing/ModelDetail.aspx?ProductID=SE400).
+I received a really wonderful christmas gift for a geeky programmer hacker: an [embroidery machine](http://www.brother-usa.com/homesewing/ModelDetail.aspx?ProductID=SE400).
 It's pretty much a CNC thread-bot...
 I just had to figure out how to design programs for it.
 The problem is, **all free embroidery design software seems to be terrible**, especially when you add in the requirement of being able to run in Linux, my OS of choice.

 So I wrote one.